yafetgetachew/edx-platform/openedx/features/djangoapps/calendar_tab/README.rst

 Google Calendar LMS tab
 -----------------------
+IMPORTANT NOTE: this is a draft README for not fully implemented yet feature.

 Django application that allows course staff enable new "Calendar" tab from CMS (studio).
 From LMS side appears new "Calendar" tab with google calendar associated with current course.